 To use Magnetic Particle Inspection, inspectors first induce a magnetic field in a material that is highly susceptible to magnetization.
 After inducing the magnetic field, the surface of the material is then covered with iron particles, which reveal disruptions in the flow of the magnetic field.
 These disruptions create visual indicators for the locations of imperfections within the material.

 Definition: Acoustic Emission Non-Destructive Testing is the act of using acoustic emissions to identify possible defects and imperfections in a material.

 Inspectors conducting Acoustic Emission Tests are examining materials for bursts of acoustic energy, also called acoustic emissions, which are caused by defects in the material.
 Intensity, location, and arrival time can be examined to reveal information about possible defects within the material.

-Definition: Liquid Penetrant Non-Destructive Testing refers to the process of using a liquid to coat a material and then looking for breaks in the liquid to identify imperfections in the material.
+Definition: Dye Penetrant Penetrant Non-Destructive Testing (also called Liquid Penetrant Testing) refers to the process of using a liquid to coat a material and then looking for breaks in the liquid to identify imperfections in the material.

 Inspectors conducting a Penetrant Test will first coat the material being tested with a solution that contains a visible or fluorescent dye.
 Inspectors then remove any extra solution from the material’s surface while leaving the solution in defects that “break” the material’s surface.
 After this, inspectors use a developer to draw the solution out of the defects, then use ultraviolet light to reveal imperfections (for fluorescent dyes).
 For regular dyes, the color shows in the contrast between the penetrant and the developer.